 As investors pour money into animal-free dairy, Israeli food tech startup Remilk has announced completion of its latest fundraising effort, a Series B round that saw $120 million raised.
 Hanaco Ventures led the round with Rage Capital, CPT Capital, and Just all joining.
 Previous investors including Tnuva and Hochland participated again.

 Remilk has now been valued at $325 million—ten times last year’s valuation.
-The company has estimated that its sales will reach $600 million by 2026.
-This followed confirmation of numerous partnerships with global dairy manufacturers and anticipated commercialisation in 2022.
+This follows the confirmation of numerous partnerships with global dairy manufacturers and anticipated commercialisation in 2022.

 Gearing up for international launch

 Remilk previously scooped $11.3 million in a Series A funding round.
 Investment was used to ramp up production and distribution plans.
 Now, undisclosed deals have been signed with dairy manufacturers and the company is ready for commercial launch.
 The $120 million Series B investment will be used to facilitate full manufacturing rollout, pending international regulatory approvals.